altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 *She shook her hand until her fingers felt normal...*
 ~It seemed like it took longer this time than it had before.~ *Rossin noticed her shaking hand.*
-"R::Like I said - it does just a little bit of damage each time we do that...
+'R::Like I said - it does just a little bit of damage each time we do that...
 That will only get worse.
-Which is why you need to learn to write on that board yourself."
+Which is why you need to learn to write on that board yourself.'
 *Martha nodded digging into the meal herself.*
 ~The flavor in her mouth started to expire.~
 ~Her stomach was near full, which did little to stop her hunger.~